Course overview

 What is games design?

-Game design refers to the process of creating and developing the rules, mechanics, structure, and overall experience of a video game or any interactive gaming product.
+Game design is the process of creating the rules, mechanics, structure, and overall experience of a game, aiming to deliver an engaging and immersive experience for players.

 Career pathways